 - If your fruit is pushing over-ripe, compost it, bake with it or toss it.

 - Store your fresh produce in the fridge.

 - Clean your drains once a month to prevent fruit fly friendly buildup.

 - Try not to leave dirty dishes overnight.

 - Use trash bags and trash cans with lids (if able).

-- When you pour the last drop of liquid from your beer bottles, beer cans, wine bottles, juice jugs or bottles, or vinegar bottles, rinse them out before tossing them in to your trash can.
+- When you pour the last drop of liquid from your beer bottles, beer cans, wine bottles, juice jugs or vinegar bottles, rinse them out before tossing them into your trash can or recycling container.